nekoday/Pixiv2Eagle/README.en.md

 - 🗂️ Option to create subfolder for multi-page artwork
 - 📝 Option to save artwork description to Eagle annotation
 - ⏰ Option to use artwork upload time as the addition date
+- 🔍 Option to auto-detect whether the current artwork is already saved and open the saved artwork with one click
 - 🔧 Configurable Pixiv folder ID
 - 🐛 Debug mode support
 - 🧪 (Experimental) Set artist folder names through custom templates